AndromedaIsComingg/DevOps-Projects-Darey.io/Project 9/README.md

 ##### Using the `gdisk` command to create partition
-Now we will create a single partition on each of the added volumes using the following command 'sudo gdisk /dev/<volume label>`
+Now we will create a single partition on each of the added volumes using the following command `sudo gdisk /dev/<volume label>`
 Note that the name of each block is to be replaced in place holder the in the command.

 upon the first prompt, type 'n' to create a new partition and upon the last prompt, type 'w' to save the partition.